Swiss to receive Tech Oscars for face capture software

 Disney Research in Zurichexternal link, opened in 2010, is located close to the federal technology institute ETH Zurich and has strong ties to the institution’s Computer Graphics lab.

-Gross won a Tech Oscar in 2013 for software that could calculate smoke and explosions in films quickly and recreate them realistically.
+Grosswon a Tech Oscar in 2013forsoftware that could calculate smoke and explosions in films quickly and recreate them realistically.

 ‘Extraordinary contributions’